TheZeroBeast/TZB-MMU2S-Firmware/README.md

     3. Use **MIDDLE** to send **Filament 1** in and out until satisfied of length.
     4. Use **LEFT** button to save and exit (**ONLY WHEN FILAMENT RETRACTED**)
 * Distance to BONDTECH is set for factory R3 extruder configuration.
-  1. Adjust type values with array on **line 20 in file MOTION.CPP** if custom value desired.
+  1. Adjust type values within definitions on **line 143 in file config.h** if custom value desired.
 * Ensure filament sensor is enalbed via MK3 menu the first time you flash your MK3 to ensure your MMU2 gets messages when filament gets to the MK3.
 * Blade isn't being used and can be removed.
 It has been known to add resistance to selector.
 * Load/Unload and MMU Parameters should be set in Slic3r to minimise **GRINDING**